Guide to the Southern end of Klong Prao Beach

 The estuary itself is a little haven of tranquility.
 There’s nowhere like this elsewhere on the west coast or indeed on the island.
 It’s also the only place on the west coast where you can moor a speedboat or fishing boat right outside your house.
 The bank nearest the main road is lined with fisherman’s houses, and two good seafood restaurants that I mentioned earlier – ‘Iyara’ & ‘Phu Talay’.

 The opposite bank has half a dozen houses and is backed by mangrove trees and coconut palms which lead down to the beach 150 metres further back.
 This is where I live, and a lovely place it is too.
 If you want a comfortable, quiet place to stay, take a look at ‘Baan Rim Nam‘ . . . .our guesthouse.
 And also our holiday home ‘ Baan Moon‘ is down here too.
-And not far from us is a more upmarket guesthouse, ‘Watercolours‘ run by a laid back Dutch guy, Eric and gets great reviews.
+And not far from us is a more upmarket guesthouse, ‘Watercolours‘ also gets great reviews.

 If you’ve rented a kayak on the beach then you can paddle into the estuary and can go around a kilometre along the river.
 Go past the houses, Aana Resort, and River View Villas (one bedroom bungalows available for monthly rent) and you’ll come to a lagoon with two mangrove lined rivers leading off it.
 The narrow river on the right, near Santhiya Tree Resort’s hotel block is picturesque.
 It’s also possible to swim here.

 Santhiya Tree Resort (formerly Panviman Resort) is a good choice if you want peace and quiet, immaculately landscaped gardens and great beach.
 The buildings are styled like Thai temples.
 Not overly kitsch, but teetering on the brink.
 A great beachfront location but 15 minutes walk to the village.
-In late 2018 their new hotel block, a towering construction covered inside and out in teak wood opened.
+In late 2018 their new hotel block opened.
+A towering construction, covered inside and out in teak wood.
 It certainly stands out and the rooms have their own plunge pools with mountain views, plus there’s a huge riverfront pool.

 Near the Centara Tropicana, Blue Lagoon bungalows has a loyal following among travellers and seekers of peace & quiet.
 A pontoon bridge links Blue Lagoon to the beach on the opposite side of the small estuary .